dogweather/forkful/content/en/python/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the process of restructuring existing computer code—changing the factoring—without changing its external behavior.
-Programmers do it to clean up code, improve readability, and make it easier to maintain and extend, all without adding new features.

 ## How to:
 Suppose you've got a chunk of code that calculates and prints the area and perimeter of a rectangle given its length and width.
 It does the job, but it's repetitive and a bit messy.